M-estimation in GARCH Models in the Absence of Higher-Order Moments: Performance of the bootstrap confidence intervals

-To evaluate the finite sample performance of the bootstrap approximation, here we compare the bootstrap coverage rates with the nominal levels.
-In particular, we generate $R=500$ data of sample size $n=1000$ from the GARCH $(1, 1)$ model with parameter $\bth_0 = (0.1, 0.1, 0.8)^\prime$ under both the normal and $t(3)$ error distributions.
-For each data, we compute $B=2000$ bootstrap estimates using the bootstrap schemes M, E and U introduced in Section \ref{sec.BootMest} and construct the bootstrap and asymptotic confidence intervals (CI) using (\ref{bci}) and (\ref{nci}), respectively.
-The coverage rates are computed as the proportions of the CI's that cover the true parameter.
-We report the coverage rates (in percentage) for the $90\%$ and $95\%$ nominal levels in Table \ref{boot.cover}.
+The performance of bootstrap based on various bootstrap schemes and classical confidence intervals (based on the QMLE) can be assessed and compared in terms of coverage rates.
+We generated $R=500$ series of length $n=1000$ from the GARCH $(1, 1)$ model with parameter value~$\bth_0 = (0.1, 0.1, 0.8)^\prime$, under normal and $t(3)$ error distributions.
+For each simulated series, we computed $B=2000$ bootstrap estimates based on the bootstrap schemes M, E, and~U described in Section~\ref{sec.BootMest} and constructed the bootstrap and asymptotic confidence intervals using~(\ref{bci}) and~(\ref{nci}), respectively.
+The coverage rates are computed as the proportions of the confidence intervals covering the actual parameter value.
+In Table~\ref{boot.cover}, we report these coverage rates (in percentage) for nominal confidence levels $90\%$ and $95\%$.

 Under the normal distribution, the coverage rates of the bootstrap approximation are generally close to the nominal levels.
-Also, the bootstrap approximation works better for the QMLE, LAD and Huber's estimators than the $\mu$-estimator and Cauchy-estimator.
-However, under the $t(3)$ distribution, the bootstrap approximation works poorly for the QMLE while the coverage rates are reasonably well for other M-estimators.
-For both distributions, scheme U outperforms schemes M and E. In terms of the asymptotic approximation, it works well only for few cases and is outperformed by the bootstrap coverage rates for most cases and this indicates the usefulness of the bootstrap approximation.
+Also, the bootstrap approximation works better for the~QMLE, LAD, and Huber estimators than for the $\mu$- and Cauchy ones.
+However, under the~$t(3)$ distribution, the bootstrap approximation works poorly for the QMLE while the coverage rates are reasonably good for all other M-estimators.
+For both distributions, Scheme U outperforms Schemes M and E. Except for the Gaussian case, thus, in terms of coverage rates, the classical confidence intervals based on the asymptotics of the QMLE are outperformed by the bootstrap confidence intervals based on the bootstrap Scheme U and is recommended in the analysis of the financial data.